 What Is A Website?

+There’s no doubting the importance of having a good website.
 A website is a location on the worldwide web (www) that houses a collection of pages and information.
-It can be constructed in many different ways according to personal preference, but each website has it’s own domain name or URL.
+It can be constructed in many different ways according to personal preference.
+But each website has its own domain name or URL.
 This is the address or the link that you would type into your Internet browser to find the website.

 What Is Web Hosting?

 To put it simply, web hosting provides the storage space where people and businesses can host their websites.
-There needs to be some kind of mapping on the Internet in order to classify where a website sits, and web hosting does this for us in exchange for a “space rental fee”.
+There needs to be some kind of mapping on the Internet in order to classify where a website sits.
+Web hosting does this for us in exchange for a “space rental fee”.

 What Do I Need To Be Able To Host A Website?

 In order to host a website you will need your own server, or access to one.
 Running your own server is a costly exercise and you need to keep it at controlled temperatures so that it doesn’t overheat.
-A decent server also costs a lot to buy and it will work out to much more than the nominal monthly fees involved in paying a hosting provider to host your website for you.
+A decent server also costs a lot to buy.
+It’ll also work out to be much more than the nominal monthly fees involved in paying a hosting provider to host your website for you.